SwedbankPay/developer.swedbankpay.com/payments/card-payments/seamless-view.md

 ## Screenshots

-You will have an iFramed window on your page where the consumer can enter the credit card information.
+You will have an `iframe` window on your page where the consumer can enter the credit card information.

 ![screenshot of the hosted view card payment page][hosted-view-card]{:height="250px" width="660px"}